-Advising wealthy families is a niche specialism in an ever changing and complicated legal, regulatory and fiscal environment.
-It requires technical skills and experience that is not widely available in New Zealand.
-With the growth and increasing complexity of the private wealth sector and the greatest transfer of wealth in human history occurring right now the need for genuine expertise has never been greater.
-However, private client work is usually more strategic than transactional and as a consequence it is essential for there to be a foundation of trust and some chemistry between the family and the advisors.
+Advising wealthy families is a niche specialism in an ever-changing and complicated legal, regulatory and fiscal environment.
+It requires technical skills and experience that are not widely available in New Zealand.
+With the growth and increasing complexity of the private wealth sector and the greatest transfer of wealth in human history occurring right now, the need for genuine expertise has never been greater.
+However, private client work is almost always more strategic than transactional and as a consequence it is essential for there to be a foundation of trust and some chemistry between the family and the advisers.

-In our experience, the best outcomes arise where long standing, trusted advisors are retained and engaged to work alongside specialist technicians.
-In many cases existing and established legal structures set up for a family will be fit for purpose or can be re-purposed.
+In the author's experience, the best outcomes arise where long-standing, trusted advisers are retained and engaged to work alongside specialist technicians.
+In many cases, existing and established legal structures set up for a family will be fit for purpose or can be repurposed.
 Often it is only the process applied to and the governance of those structures that needs to be optimised.